 Most boats go on fixed itineraries from the mainland and back.
 There aren’t boats which are happy to take random travellers from one island to the next, and some Similan Islands are not open to the public.
 Unlike many other islands in southern Thailand, there are no locally-operated longtail or fishing boats whose captains are happy to earn a few dollars.

 Getting to The Similan Islands normally requires a boat departure from Khao Lak, and this trip needs to be booked and paid for in advance.
-We are happy to offer dozens of scuba diving trips, but we do not specialise is snorkel trips or transport to the islands for people who plan to stay there.
+We are happy to offer scuba diving trips, but we do not specialise is snorkel trips.